phylum-dev/documentation/docs/integrations/github_app.md

 ![GitHub app status check in PR](https://raw.githubusercontent.com/phylum-dev/documentation/main/assets/gh_app_status_check_running.png)

 A comment will be written to the PR if an issue is identified that fails the [defined policy](https://docs.phylum.io/docs/policy).
 There will be no comment if no dependencies were added or modified for a given PR.
-If one or more dependencies are still processing (no results available), then the note will make that clear and the CI job will only fail if dependencies that have _completed analysis results_ do not meet the active policy.
+If one or more dependencies are still processing (no results available), then the comment will make that clear and the CI job will only fail if dependencies that have **completed analysis results** do not meet the active policy.

 ### Example Comments